-The Warhammer 40k 10th edition Adeptus Mechanicus are substantially simplified compared to ninth edition edition – no bad things, as the Adeptus Mechanicus had one of the most bewilderingly complex Warhammer 40k Codex army books in ninth edition.
+The Adeptus Mechanicus are substantially simplified in 10th edition compared to ninth edition – no bad things, as the faction had one of the most bewilderingly complex Warhammer 40k Codex army books in ninth edition.

 Adeptus Mechanicus 10th edition army rules

-The main Adeptus Mechanicus 10th edition army rules are the Doctrina Imperatives.
-At the start of the Battle Round you’ll get to pick a Doctrine: the Protector Imperative grants units the Heavy Weapon Ability and an armour buff in your deployment zone; while the Conqueror Imperative grants the Assault Weapon Ability, plus additional AP when targeting units in the opponent’s deployment zone.
+At the start of the Battle Round you’ll get to pick a Doctrine: the Protector Imperative grants units the Heavy Weapon Ability and an armor buff in your deployment zone; while the Conqueror Imperative grants the Assault Weapon Ability, plus additional AP when targeting units in the opponent’s deployment zone.

 Doctrina Imperatives existed in ninth edition, but only applied to Skitarii units, and came with a penalty as well as a buff.
-The new ability helps everyone equally
+The new ability helps everyone equally.

 Adeptus Mechanicus 10th edition Detachments